Types of coaching:

 Sandwich Parenting is about becoming aware of the parenting playbook we inherited, doing inner work to heal past traumas, and creating our own unique parenting approach based on the available resources (time, money, energy, headspace) at the time.
 It is a no-blame, no-shame, one-step-at-a-time, we-start-where-we-start approach.

 Recovering Shouldaholic is about becoming aware of how our internal chatter may no longer be serving our goals and priorities and then creating a holistic approach to living the life that we aspire to live.
 It is about freedom from inherited pressures to be anything that we did not intentionally decide for ourselves.
 While our perfectionism might have helped us survive challenging times of our lives or even propel us forward in our career, this superpower becomes counterproductive when overused.

 If this resonates with you, please feel free to contact me to explore to see if I’m the one who can help you through this next phase of growth in your life.
-You can book an Informational Chat or send me a message.
-If I’m not the one, no worries, I am a part of networks of many others who may be able to help you.
+You can book an Informational Chat.
+If I’m not the one, no worries, I am a part of networks of many other professionals who may be able to help you.